 The Governors and staff of Scissett Middle School wish to ensure that children with medical needs receive care and support in school.

-Helen Peace is the adult designated with responsibility for medical needs at Scissett Middle School.
+Gill Senior is the adult designated with responsibility for medical needs at Scissett Middle School.

 The Headteacher, Mrs Greenough, will accept responsibility in principle, for members of the school staff giving or supervising children taking prescribed or non-prescribed medication during the school day.